TedPattison/NetCore-UserOwnsData/README.md

 ## :clipboard: Requirements for running this sample application.
 To run this sample application on your development workstation you must meet the following prerequisites.
-Your developer  workstation must configure to allow the execution of PowerShell scripts.
+Your developer workstation must be configured to allow for the execution of PowerShell scripts.
 Your developer workstation must also have the following software and developer tools installed.

 - PowerShell cmdlet library for AzureAD - [download](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)
 - DOTNET Core SDK 3.1 or later - [download](https://dotnet.microsoft.com/download)